cosmos/cosmos/WHITEPAPER.md

 is thought to be that any network partition which causes there to be no single partition with +⅔ voting power will halt consensus altogether.
-The Gnuclear architecture can mitigate this problem by using a global hub with regional autonomous shards, where +⅔ voting power in a shard are based in a common geographic region.
-For instance, a common paradigm may be for individual cities, or regions, to operate a given shard for the coordination of finances and infrastructure, enabling municipal activity to persist in the event that otherwise remote service providers fail.
+The Gnuclear architecture can mitigate this problem by using a global hub with regional autonomous zones, where +⅔ voting power in a zone are based in a common geographic region.
+For instance, a common paradigm may be for individual cities, or regions, to operate a given zone for the coordination of finances and infrastructure, enabling municipal activity to persist in the event that otherwise remote service providers fail.
 Note that this allows real geological, political, and network-topological features to be considered in designing robust